info@societyofjewelleryhistorians.ac.uk

 55 33 66 33

 The museum is the repository for Norway’s largest private collection of Bergen silver.
-For centuries Bergen was Norway’s key production site for beautiful and prestigious objects made from gold and silver.
+For centuries Bergen was Norway’s main centre for beautiful and prestigious objects made from gold and silver.
 These objects represent Norway’s foremost classic handcraft.
-Here you will find tankards, drinking vessels, goblets, terrines, snuffboxes, silverware, jewellery and other objects from the 16th through 20th cen.
+Here you will find tankards, drinking vessels, goblets, terrines, snuffboxes, silverware, jewellery and other objects from the 16th through 20th century.

 Oslo